 Gabriella Baska

-I am a habilitated associate professor at ELTE Faculty of Education and Psychology's Institute of Education and a Research Group on Historical, Theoretical and Comparative Pedagogy member.
-My main area of research is public education in the Austro-Hungarian Dual Monarchy, public educators' social standing and everyday life, and the history of the educator profession's prestige.
+I am a habilitated associate professor at ELTE Faculty of Education and Psychology's Institute of Education and a member of the Research Group on Historical, Theoretical and Comparative Pedagogy.
+My primary area of research is public education in the Austro-Hungarian Dual Monarchy, focusing on the social standing and everyday lives of public educators, as well as the history of the educator profession's prestige.
 Other periods also interest me, especially the propaganda of the dictatorial education system after World War II.
 Regarding research methodology, I am interested in discourse analysis and metaphor research within the qualitative paradigm.
 As a university professor, I teach Pedagogy BA, Educational Science MA, and Educational Science Doctoral courses.
-I have been a part of the editorial staff of Education Sciences: Education – Research – Innovation since its founding, previously as a copy editor, and since 2020, I have been the editor-in-chief.
+I have been part of the editorial staff of Education Sciences: Education – Research – Innovation since its inception, initially as a copy editor, and since 2020, I have served as the editor-in-chief.

 Krisztina Czető

-I graduated from Eötvös Loránd University in 2009 with a degree as a teacher of English language and literature and pedagogy.
+I graduated from Eötvös Loránd University in 2009 with a degree in teaching English language and literature, as well as pedagogy.
 In 2019, I received my Ph.D. in educational sciences.
 I am an assistant professor at the Institute of Education in ELTE, Faculty of Education and Psychology.
-Along with my academic role, I am also a section editor at the Education Sciences: Education - Research - Innovation.
+In addition to my academic role, I serve as a section editor for Education Sciences: Education - Research - Innovation.
 My research focuses on understanding students' perspectives and attitudes towards school.
 I am also interested in studying the changes in childhood and exploring academic attitudes and commitment.

 Orsolya Endrődy

 My name is Orsolya Endrődy.
 I am an assistant professor at the Institute of Intercultural Psychology and Education in ELTE, Faculty of Education and Psychology.
-My area of research is multicultural and early childhood education, as well as visual research.
-I have been concerned with childhood research since my doctoral studies, which I completed at the same faculty.
+My research areas include multicultural and early childhood education, as well as visual research.
+I have been concerned with childhood research since completing my doctoral studies at the same faculty.
 I am an editor at multiple national and international journals.
-In Education Sciences: Education - Research - Innovation, I am a section editor.
-My most recent project, EXCIITE, examines the connection between inclusion, innovation, and creativity alongside Italian, Swedish, and Belgian university researchers.
+In Education Sciences: Education, Research, Innovation, I serve as a section editor.
+My most recent project, EXCIITE, examines the relationship between inclusion, innovation, and creativity in collaboration with researchers from Italian, Swedish, and Belgian universities.
 As a guest teacher and researcher, I have visited Lyon, Bologna, Madrid, Malta, Vienna, and Chiang Mai.
-My main interest is early childhood globally, especially in the Far East, South East Asia, and Africa.
+My primary interest is early childhood development globally, particularly in the Far East, Southeast Asia, and Africa.

 Nedda Kolosai